goto40/teach-rs/content/mods/A-foundations/topics/basic-syntax/slides.md

 - Unlike C/C++: *Not null-terminated*
 - Cannot be indexed like C strings
 - `String` is heap-allocated
-- Actually many types of strings in Rust
+- Actually many types of strings in Rust exist
   - `CString`
   - `PathBuf`
   - `OsString`